Lennart01/AutonomeSysteme/astro-rewrite/src/content/docs/teil_1/lec-concurrency-go.md

 elf, one of the events will be chosen *indeterministically*.
 The choice does not depend on the textual order!

-Hence, it is entirely possible that there's a waiting deer *and* a waiting elf but we will favor the elf.
+Hence, it is entirely possible that there’s a waiting deer *and* a waiting elf but we will favor the elf.
 So, what can we do to favor deers?